 Sedation is endorsed by the American Dental Association and is an effective way to make many patients comfortable during their dental visit.
 Before using a sedative or anesthetic, it is important to tell your pediatric dentist about any medications or medical treatments your child is receiving.
 Before administering any sedative or anesthetic, your pediatric dentist will talk to you about the process of sedation and pre- and post-sedation instructions.

-Laughing Gas for Sedation Dentistry
+Nitrous Oxide for Sedation Dentistry

 Nitrous oxide, more commonly known as laughing gas, is often used as a conscious sedative during a dental visit.
 The gas is administered with a mixture of oxygen and has a calming effect that helps phobic or anxious patients relax during their dental treatment.
 Because it is a mild sedative, patients are still conscious and can talk to their pediatric dentist during their visit.
 After treatment, the nitrous is turned off and oxygen is administered for five to 10 minutes to help flush any remaining gas.
 The effects wear off almost immediately.
 Nitrous oxide rarely has side effects, although some patients may experience minor nausea and constipation.
 Your pediatric dentist will provide you with pre- and post-sedation instructions.